overlordLoki/MaxAi/README.md

 This project is still in development.
 I am making this for my own personal. if runnning your own server you will need to download the backend. (middleware)

-Link to current Development: [MaxAi](https://dev.overlord-loki.com/)
+Link to current Development Demo: [MaxAi](https://dev.overlord-loki.com/)

 ## Features